 The purpose of a backflow prevention device is to prevent the water utilized in a building’s water systems from backing up and entering into drinking water.
 This can include the domestic water system, the irrigation system, and the fire sprinkler system.
-All water companies in the State of Texas require that backflow preventers be tested regularly and maintained by certified professionals to ensure they are reliable and functioning properly.
+All water companies in the State of Texas require that backflow preventers be tested, regularly inspected, and maintained by certified professionals to ensure they are reliable and functioning properly.

 Types of Backflow Preventers for Fire Sprinkler Systems

 There are many types of backflow preventers and each has specific applications.
 While the testing for each type generally remains the same, the most common assemblies for commercial fire protection systems are:

 - Reduced Pressure Zones (RPZ):Primarily intended for plumbing and other internal systems, RPZs are the most complex and reliable backflow preventers.
 These devices consist of a shutoff valve, two spring-loaded check valves separated by a pressure differential relief valve, four test cocks, and an outlet shutoff valve.

 - Double Check Valves (DCV): As the most common type of approved backflow prevention device, DCVs consist of an inlet shutoff valve, two independently operating spring-loaded check valves (usually inside a single valve body), four test cocks, and an outlet shutoff valve.
 DCVs are specifically designed to prevent backflow in fire sprinkler systems.